More Big Fix News

 He’ll travel with his gear stowed in an anvil case and carry a backpack on him with his riding gear and his clothes.

-Despite the long days – he expects to be working 19 hour days and start at 4 a.m. for filming, not to mention numerous hours editing the hundreds of hours of footage down to an hour-long DVD by Labor Day –
+Despite the long days – he expects to be working 19 hour days and start at 4 a.m. for filming, not to mention numerous hours editing the hundreds of hours of footage down to an hour-long DVD by Labor Day – Lynch is excited about the journey.

 “I think it’s going to be a great adventure,” he said.
 “I’m looking forward to it.”